 If you want to receive free training programs and guidance from Garmin’s professional coaches, they’re all compatible with Garmin Coach.
 The GPS trackers all come with around 12 profiles for various activities, so it’s not only for monitoring jogging.

 So, apart from pricing, what distinguishes them?
-Let’s look at the features and specifications of each GPS watch.
+Let’s look at a detailed Garmin comparison for their running smartwatches, the Forerunner series.

 Garmin Forerunner 45 and Forerunner 45S